 How to Stop Domestic Violence FAQs

 We can all take steps to stop domestic violence.
 If you or a loved one are trying to leave an abusive relationship, it's important to remember that it's the abuser who needs to change.
-However, your abuser may be unable or unwilling change and you should never have endure abuse from anyone.
+However, your abuser may be unable or unwilling to change, and you should never have to endure abuse from anyone.
 Your number one priority should be safety for you and your loved ones.

 This article answers commonly asked questions about how to stop domestic violence with helpful tips and resources.

 I'm thinking of leaving an abusive relationship.
 Where do I start?

 First, plan for your safety.
 Contact the National Domestic Violence Hotline at 1-800-799-7233 or your local domestic violence outreach organization to learn more about how to create a safety plan or to discuss how to approach a friend about your concerns regarding their abusive relationship.
 In addition, you or your loved one may want to attend a domestic violence support group.

 I'm afraid to call the police, but can I?